 Barring any major supply chain disruptions, agriculture may emerge from the pandemic on solid footing.
 But the sector is still facing major risks from rising temperatures, changing and unpredictable weather patterns, and dwindling water supplies.

-A paper published in the Proceedings of the National Academy of Sciences found that crop yields from the world’s four largest corn producers (the U.S., China, Brazil, Argentina) could fall by 8-18% if global temperatures rise two degrees Celsius.
-Those figures jump to 19-46% under a four-degree rise.
+A paper published in the Proceedings of the National Academy of Sciences found that crop yields from the world’s four largest corn producers (the US, China, Brazil, and Argentina) could fall by 8 to 18 percent if global temperatures rise two degrees Celsius.

 One outcome could be a shift toward indoor vertical farming, which leverages LED lights and low-waste hydroponics.
 These farms can be anywhere, namely close to the point of consumption to eliminate long, carbon-intensive journeys to market.